 Firms equally male-/female-owned, equally minority-/nonminority-owned, and equally veteran-/nonveteran-owned are counted and tabulated as separate categories.

 The ABS is designed to incorporate new content each survey year based on topics of relevance.
 Each year new questions are submitted to the Office of Management and Budget (OMB) for approval.
-For the 2020 survey year, content includes R&D, Innovation, Technology, Financing, Globalization and Business Structure.
-The ABS also collects various data regarding the business owners such as sex, ethnicity, race, veteran status, and other business characteristics.
+For the 2023 survey year, content includes Research and Development (R&D); Goods, Services, and Business Processes; Financing; Technology and Intellectual Property; and Sustainability and Climate Impact.
+The ABS also collects various data regarding the business owners, such as sex, ethnicity, race, veteran status, and other business characteristics.

 The ABS is planned to be collected annually starting with survey year 2017.

 The ABS collection is electronic.
-The ABS sampled approximately 850,000 employer businesses in 2017 and approximately 300,000 employer businesses annually in years 2018-2021.
+The ABS samples approximately 850,000 employer businesses every 5 years and approximately 300,000 employer businesses annually.
 Businesses selected for the survey receive an initial letter informing the respondents of their requirement to complete the survey and provides survey access instructions.

 The sample is stratified by state, frame, and industry and is systematically sampled within each stratum.
 A standard type of estimation for stratified systematic sampling is used.